fwiptables/fwiptables/README.txt

    eraserules: Remove the iptables rules in ipv4 and ipv6
       offline: Disconected for all servers and clients except localhost
+ allpermisive: Configure a firewall very permisive
        client: Configure the firewall for internet client
        server: Configure the firewall for internet client and internet server
- allpermisive: Configure a firewall very permisive
+   [file.cfg]: Configure the firewall for internet with file.cfg

 #####         [List iptables rules]